mohammadaliawan/launch_school_RB101/lesson_4/collection_basics.md

 Hashes are a collection:
 - stores elements by associated keys
-- Enries are called key-value pairs
+- Entries are called key-value pairs
 - keys are unique
 - keys and values can be any type of object